cts-mbiswas/OfficeDocs-WorkplaceAnalytics/Viva/insights/advanced/analyst/publish-reports.md

 ### Create your card

-The card you create is what recipients will see on their Viva Insights app homepage.
+The card you create is what recipients see on their Viva Insights app homepage.
 Fill out the details for this card and ensure it looks accurate via the card preview before publishing.
 You’re responsible for the content that appears on your published cards.

 * **Report Link**: Provide the URL where the report can be accessed.